NVIDIA/k8s-dra-driver/README.md

 This DRA resource driver is currently under active development and not yet designed for production use.
-We will continually be force pushing over `main` until we have something more stable.
+We may (at times) decide to push commits over `main` until we have something more stable.
 Use at your own risk.

 A document and demo of the DRA support for GPUs provided by this repo can be found below: